mapr/kafka-rest/docs/config.rst

   * Default: ""
   * Importance: high

+``listeners``
+  List of listeners. http and https are supported.
+Each listener must include the protocol, hostname, and port.
+For example: http://myhost:8080,https://0.0.0.0:8081

+  * Type: list
+  * Default: []
+  * Importance: high

+``rest.proxy.backend``
+  Specifies which storage backend is used.
+Set 'hybrid' to use both Kafka and Streams or 'streams' to use MapR Streams only. if the value is hybrid and streams.default.stream is not set  then we refer to Kafka topics if topic name does not contain ':', topics with ':' refer to Streams.
+If default stream is set to valid value and topic name does not contain ':' then we refer to Streams topic in the default stream.
+The default value is 'streams'.

+  * Type: string
+  * Default: "streams"
+  * Importance: high

 ``schema.registry.url``
   The base URL for the schema registry that should be used by the Avro serializer.

   * Type: string
   * Default: "http://localhost:8081"
+  * Importance: high

+``ssl.key.password``
+  The password of the private key in the keystore file.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.keystore.location``
+  Location of the keystore file to use for SSL.
+This is required for HTTPS.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.keystore.password``
+  The store password for the keystore file.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.truststore.location``
+  Location of the trust store.
+Required only to authenticate HTTPS clients.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.truststore.password``
+  The store password for the trust store file.

+  * Type: string
+  * Default: ""
   * Importance: high

 ``zookeeper.connect``